 Recommendation: TIA urges the government to indefinitely allow telecom equipment vendors use internationally accredited labs in any global location to conduct testing.
 Where such tests focus on security issues, India should recognize Common Criteria certifications from countries that are parties to the Common Criteria Recognition Arrangement of which India is one.
 To the extent that testing continues to be required, the government of India should also give companies the option to either conduct in-country testing in India or submit test reports from an accredited global test lab.
-This will help the government to ensure quality and safety along the various parameters will be met.
-We further encourage the Indian government to reference internationally recognized standards to be used in such testing.
+This will help the government to reference internationally recognized standards to be used in such testing.
 Such an approach allows for robust security vetting without imposing new fees that will drive up end user costs or needlessly delay time to market for ICT products.